 Shift Focus to Meet Customer Expectations.

 Throughout this journey, you may have also identified your ideal customer profile, made leaps in pushing product features out the door, found product-market fit (for your first 50 or 100 customers), and have made a good portion of your customers “happy”.
-All of this done in order so you can better target and sell to your next 10,000 customers.
+All of this is done in order so you can better target and sell to your next 10,000 customers.

 Now, in order to continue to scale properly, you have to shift focus to ensure you meet both your current and new customer’s expectations.